Hoyg/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     |![icon](images/icon.png) **Push services**| pushes the docker images specified in a **docker-compose.yml** file, to the container registry|
     |![publish-build-artifacts](images/publish-build-artifacts.png) **Publish Build Artifacts**| publishes the **myhealth.dacpac** file to Azure DevOps|

-    **applicationsettings.json** file contains details of database connection string used to connect to Azure database which was created in the beginning of this lab.
+    **applicationsettings.json** file contains details of the database connection string used to connect to Azure database which was created in the beginning of this lab.

     **mhc-aks.yaml** manifest file contains configuration details of **deployments**, **services** and **pods** which will be deployed in Azure Kubernetes Service.